Assets vs. Shares

 The use of Canco as the acquisition vehicle may also permit an increase in the tax cost of non depreciable assets owned by Targetco (please see “Increasing Tax Cost” under ss.
 88(1)(d) of the Act discussed above).

 Canadian Capital Gains Exemption

-It should be noted that Canadian resident individuals are entitled to a one-time CDN$750,000 capital gains exemption in respect of the sale of qualified small business corporation (“QSBC”) shares.
-This exemption can result in a tax saving of approximately $175,000.
+It should be noted that Canadian resident individuals are entitled to a one-time CA$800,000 capital gains exemption in respect of the sale of qualified small business corporation (“QSBC”) shares.
+For 2015 and subsequent taxation years, the CA$800,00 capital gains exemption will be indexed to inflation.
 Therefore, if a buyer wishes to purchase shares of a Canadian corporation which qualify as QSBC shares from Canadian resident individuals, the sellers will most likely want to structure the transaction as a share sale, as opposed to an asset sale if they can benefit from the exemption.

 Section 116 Notification

 Additional posts from the blog